coldbrewcloud/tutorial-wordpress/README.md

 _*In this tutorial, `--disable-keypair` flag was used to skip assigning EC2 key pairs to ECS Container Instances, but, that's not recommended if you need to access the instances directly (e.g. via SSH)._

-_*It will take a couple of minutes until the cluster have computing capacity because EC2 Instances (ECS Container Instances) need to _
+_*It will take a couple of minutes until all EC2 Instances (ECS Container Instances) finish initialization and register to ECS Cluster.
+But you can proceed to deploy your app._

 ## 4. Deploy App